 We have spent the night in a very modest hostal with locals, before our morning flight to the Galapagos Islands, more specifically travelling to the airport on Baltra Island.
 The hostal is conveniently situated within walking distance of the airport, just across a pedestrian bridge.

 Guayaquil, the largest and most populous city in Ecuador with a population of 2 million people, features tropical savanna climate – hot and humid most of the year.
-When exiting the airport building, we definitely have felt it!
+When exiting the airport building, we definitely feel it!

 How to fly to Galapagos?